-The Heritage Complex is also home to 100 million year old fossils of marine retiles which were abundant in this area when it was an inland sea.
-Boulia boasts a Plesiosaur fossil which is 80% complete and is among the worlds best discoveries.
+The Heritage Complex is also home to 100 million year old fossils of marine reptiles which were abundant in this area when it was an inland sea.
+Boulia boasts a Plesiosaur fossil which is 80% complete and is among the world's best discoveries.

 Normal opening hours for the complex are:

 |Monday - Friday||Please see below||Monday - Friday||Please see below|

 |Saturday and Sunday||Please see below||Saturday and Sunday||Please see below|